Kirk Cousins Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Matchup vs. San Francisco

-- Cousins' 248.7 passing yards per game in three matchups against the 49ers are 19.8 fewer yards than his over/under in Sunday's game.
+- In three matchups against the 49ers, Cousins averaged 248.7 passing yards per game, 19.8 yards below his over/under in Sunday's game.

-- Cousins threw a touchdown pass in each of those outings against the 49ers, and threw multiple TD passes against them three times.
+- Cousins threw a TD pass in all of those contests against the 49ers, while recording multiple TDs two times.

 - Note: Cousins' stats vs. 49ers date back to 2016.